common law severance ontario

 Common Law Severance in Ontario: What It Is and How Much You May Be Owed

-Common law severance in Ontario refers to the compensation employees may be entitled to when their employment is terminated without cause.
-Unlike the minimum entitlements set by the Employment Standards Act, 2000, common law severance is determined by courts and frequently results in significantly higher compensation.
-Most employees are offered less than what they are legally entitled to.
-Understanding how common law severance is calculated, and how it differs from the statutory minimum, is essential before accepting any offer.
+Common law severance in Ontario is the compensation employees may be entitled to when their employment is terminated without cause, and it is usually far more than the minimum set out in the Employment Standards Act, 2000.
+Because it is decided by courts rather than a statutory formula, it often reaches several times the ESA amount, particularly for older or longer-serving employees.
+Most people are offered only the minimum.
+Understanding how common law severance is calculated, and how it differs from the statutory floor, is essential before you accept any offer.

 Offered a severance package in Ontario?

-Most employers base initial offers on ESA minimums, not your full common law entitlement.
-The difference can be significant.
+Most employers base initial offers on ESA minimums, not your full common law entitlement, and the difference can be significant.
 Get advice before you sign anything, including a release.

 Call: 1-800-771-7882 Get Your Severance Reviewed